zachstafiej/Social-Media-Data-Analysis-Project/README.md

 4. Drawing data-driven insights to help inform strategies for increasing engagement in various content types.

 By the end of this project, we will have a deeper understanding of what drives user interactions on social media and how data analysis can be leveraged to improve content performance.

+## Scope of the Project
+The dataset we are working with simulates tweets or social media posts, each belonging to a specific content category (e.g., Food, Travel, Fashion, Music, etc.) with a corresponding number of likes.
+Our analysis will focus on:

+Understanding how likes are distributed across different categories.
+Identifying which categories receive the most engagement.
+Performing statistical calculations to gain quantitative insights.
+Generating visual representations of the data to highlight trends.
+This project will not only reinforce data cleaning, visualization, and statistical analysis skills but also provide real-world insights into how data-driven decisions can enhance content strategies on social media platforms.